 Having the right tools for the job that give maximum communication bandwidth for the team is key (which is why we're building that for our users!).
 We absolutely use and recommend the tools that most often get praise when the word "remote" is brought up:

-GitLab for code, and issues for everything (even BizDev and Marketing has it's own repo to track issues!).
-HubSpot for it's extensive suite of tools for sales and business functions.
+GitLab for code, and issues for everything (even BizDev and Marketing has its own repo to track issues!).
+HubSpot for its extensive suite of tools for sales and business functions.
 Slack as a primary (but mostly text based) communication tool.
 GSuite for a shared filesystem, calendar, and email.

 We are also conscious to never let Slack be a replacement for actual conversation.
 When several people are typing..., we generally take that as a hint to hop on a call.
-Zoom is our favorite, and well worth the money over Google Meet, Google Hangouts, or whatever branding is currently stuck on Google's free video chat app.
+Zoom is our favourite, and well worth the money over Google Meet, Google Hangouts, or whatever branding is currently stuck on Google's free video chat app.
 It makes potentially sketchy internet connections bearable, and does everything we could ask of it.
 It's great for scheduled meetings, or when screen-sharing is required.

 Something was missing from our remote-ready stack.
 Something to keep the team intimate, to add an element of human contact to a once-again fully-remote team in an uncertain time.
 For us, that was Sneek.
 It is quite simply a virtual office.
 Team members join the virtual office with a snapshot, and can one click tap someone on the shoulder or knock on their door to start a video chat.
 It's weirdly not as invasive as you think it would be.
 From coffee breaks to development that approaches remote-paired-programming, Sneek keeps remote work human and increases the communication bandwidth of our team.